Key0412/Recommender-System-Codenation-Project/docs/index.md

 ## <a name="conclusion">7 Conclusion and Next Steps</a>

 The main objective was to recommend leads/new clients for companies based on their portfolios.
 The resulting model showed satisfactory metrics, and the recommendations for portfolio 2 presented interesting insights on it's preferred clients' characteristics.
-The next step is to develop a web-app of sorts to automate this process, e.g. to turn it user friendly.
 This project taught me a lot, and it gives insights on how to use many machine learning techniques.
 The problem stated that new leads should be generated, so classic recommender systems were the first approach that came to mind.
 It was not until later in the project that fellow colleagues and students gave me insight on reframing the problem - hence, I ended up applying logistic regression, a simpler ML technique, in conjunction to what I already had in mind, to create this recommender system's skeleton!
 This also taught me that correctly framing your problem is very important at early stages of the project.
+Finally, the WebApp Leads Finder was deployed with a sample from the original data.
+It returns 50 recommendations and their main characteristics based on the uploaded portfolio. [**Give the WebApp a try!**](https://leads-finder-recsys.herokuapp.com/)

 In summary:
 * Sometimes (if not always) simpler is better!